 Weesp is one of the best day trips from Abcoude, Amsterdam and even Utrecht.
-There are many things to do in Weesp, but one of my favourite things is exploring a fort that is part of Amsterdam’s defence line: Torenfort.
-And, the Gemeentemuseum or Museum Weesp is also a fantastic place to visit.
-Don’t forget to enjoy a walking tour through Weesp either, as the city is filled with monumental buildings.
+There are many things to do in Weesp, but one of my favourites is the Gemeentemuseum or Museum Weesp.
+Don’t forget to enjoy a walking tour through Weesp, as the city is filled with monumental buildings.

 Enjoy a visit to the village of Vreeland

 Beautiful Dutch villages in the Utrecht region are everywhere.
 Another one you should visit is Vreeland.
-One of the things you need to do in Vreeland is to walk through its little picturesque streets.
-And, you can visit a Dutch windmill in Vreeland too: Molen De Ruiter is opened every Saturday.
-Another thing you can do in Vreeland is to visit the Wijde Blik lake that is found nearby.
+One of the things you need to do in Vreeland is walk through its little picturesque streets.
+Another thing you can do in Vreeland is visit the Wijde Blik lake that is found nearby.
+And, you can visit a Dutch windmill in Vreeland: Molen De Ruiter is open every Saturday.

 Head over to the Dutch village of Ouderkerk aan de Amstel

-Ouderkerk aan de Amstel is a village nearby Amsterdam that is older than the capital city of The Netherlands.
-The village is home to a protected cityscape, which means that one of the things you need to do in Ouderkerk aan de Amstel is to simply wander around.
+Ouderkerk aan de Amstel is a village near Abcoude older than the capital city of The Netherlands, Amsterdam.
+The town is home to a protected cityscape, which means that one of the things you need to do in Ouderkerk aan de Amstel is simply wandering around.
 Have a look at the beautiful streets, the small rivers and the incredible buildings.
 And, when you’re done with that, you can also head to the Ouderkerkerplas.
 This big lake nearby Amsterdam is a perfect place to go swimming in The Netherlands during summer (only if you can swim, of course) and ice skating during the Dutch winters.